Malaya Zemlya: History

 The marines held their ground.
-The leader of the group, the major Tsezar Kunikov, was mortally wounded and died on 14 February 1943.
+The leader of the group, Major Tsezar Kunikov, was mortally wounded and died on 14 February 1943.
 He was posthumously awarded the highest Soviet honor Hero of the Soviet Union.

 The battle was the subject of the first book of Brezhnev's trilogy, which exaggerated Leonid Brezhnev's role in the Eastern Front.

 A notable casualty of this battle was chess master Mark Stolberg, who went missing during the battle.

+Malaya Zemlya Memorial

+The Malaya Zemlya memorial complex was dedicated to Kunikov and his detachment which fought on Malaya Zemlya.
+The memorial was designed and constructed by Yakov Belopolsky, Roman Grigorievich Kananin, and Vladimir Iosifovich Khavin in 1982.
+The Gallery of Military Glory at the memorial features 30 bas relief portraits of Hero's of the Soviet Union as well as 22 banners made of red Karelian granite which list the formations that took part in the liberation of Novorossiysk including 19 units of the 18th Army and the Black Sea Fleet.